SQream/sqream_docs/operational_guides/saved_queries.rst

 Parameters support
 ===========================

-Query parameters can be used as substitutes for literal expressions in queries.
+Query parameters can be used as substitutes for constants expressions in queries.

-* Parameters cannot be used to substitute things like column names and table names.
+* Parameters cannot be used to substitute identifiers like column names and table names.

-* Query parameters of a string datatype (like ``VARCHAR``) must be of a fixed length, and can be used in equality checks, but not patterns (e.g. :ref:`like`, :ref:`rlike`, etc.)
+* Query parameters of a string datatype (like ``TEXT``) must be of a fixed length, and can be used in equality checks, but not patterns (e.g. :ref:`like`, :ref:`rlike`, etc.)

 Creating a saved query
 ======================